hitenshKharva/Reddit-Cloud-Batch-ELT/README.md

 # Reddit ETL Pipeline

-A data pipeline to extract Reddit data from [r/dataengineering](https://www.reddit.com/r/dataengineering/).
+An ETL data pipeline to extract Reddit data from [r/dataengineering](https://www.reddit.com/r/dataengineering/) using the Reddit API.

-Output is a Looker Studio report, providing insight into the Data Engineering official subreddit.
+The result is a report generated in Looker Studio, which offers valuable information and analysis regarding the official Data Engineering subreddit.

 ## Motivation

-Project was based on an interest in Data Engineering and the types of Q&A found on the official subreddit.
+To design and develop an ETL process to enhance and gain experience in a variety of Data Engineering tools.

-It also provided a good opportunity to develop skills and experience in a range of tools.
-As such, project is more complex than required, utilising dbt, airflow, docker and cloud based storage.
+Orchestrate a Data Pipeline using dbt, Airflow, Docker, Terraform, Amazon Web Services(AWS) S3 & Redshift and Google Looker Studio to perform analysis and visualization on Reddit data for a given subreddit.

 ## Architecture